anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the pledge is unable to validate or verify the voucher, it MUST report the reason in the corresponding field of the Voucher Status.

-If the pledge did not did not provide voucher status telemetry information after processing the voucher, the Registrar-Agent MAY query the pledge status explicitly as described in {{query}}.
+If the pledge did not provide voucher status telemetry information after processing the voucher, the Registrar-Agent MAY query the pledge status explicitly as described in {{query}}.
 It MAY resend the voucher depending on the Pledge status following the same procedure.